smattes/audit-aws-elb/README.md

   * default: change

 ### `AUDIT_AWS_ELB_REGIONS`:
   * description: List of AWS regions to check.
-Default is us-east-1,us-east-2,us-west-1,us-west-2,eu-west-1.
+Default is all regions.
+Choices are us-east-1,us-east-2,us-west-1,us-west-2,ca-central-1,ap-south-1,ap-northeast-2,ap-southeast-1,ap-southeast-2,ap-northeast-1,eu-central-1,eu-west-1,eu-west-1,sa-east-1
-  * default: us-east-1, us-east-2, us-west-1, us-west-2, eu-west-1
+  * default: us-east-1, us-east-2, us-west-1, us-west-2, ca-central-1, ap-south-1, ap-northeast-2, ap-southeast-1, ap-southeast-2, ap-northeast-1, eu-central-1, eu-west-1, eu-west-2, sa-east-1

 ## Optional variables with default

 ### `AUDIT_AWS_ELB_ALERT_LIST`:
   * description: Which alerts would you like to check for?
-(Default is all ELB alerts)
+Default is all ELB alerts.
+Choices are elb-old-ssl-policy,elb-current-ssl-policy,elb-inventory
-  * default: elb-old-ssl-policy, elb-current-ssl-policy, elb-inventory
+  * default: elb-old-ssl-policy

 ### `AUDIT_AWS_ELB_OWNER_TAG`:
   * description: Enter an AWS tag whose value is an email address of owner of the ELB object.
 (Optional)